 The expression "first transmission" shall be deemed to include transmission to an address within the country in which the packet was posted.

-(4) A registered postal packet which is redirected under this regulation shall be re-posted in accordance with paragraph (1) of regulation thirty-eight, or with the regulations for the time being applicable to inland postal packets, as the case may be.
+(4) A registered postal packet which is redirected under this regulation shall be re-posted in accordance with paragraph (1) of regulation thirty-five.

 Certificate of posting